trusona/trusona-mobile-sdk-android/README.md

 The Trusona SDk provides a Scanner that will recognize TruCodes and create a Trusonafication whenever one of them is scanned.

-The following example illustrates how to use the TruCode Scanner by loading it as a child `Fragment` of a another `Fragment` that's already in the foreground:
+The following example illustrates how to use the TruCode Scanner by loading it as a child `Fragment` of an another `Fragment` that's already in the foreground:

 ```java